ImperialCollegeLondon/DirectSearch.jl/docs/src/man/usage.md

 p = DSProblem(3; poll=LTMADS())
 p = DSProblem(3; poll=OrthoMADS())
 ```
 Two poll steps are included.
 The first is LTMADS, which generates a set of directions from a basis generated from a semi-random lower triangular matrix.
 The other is OrthoMADS, a later algorithm that generates an orthogonal set of directions.
-OrthoMADS needs the dimension of the problem to be provided.
+It was recently adapted to granular variables as in 2019 C. Audet, S. Le Digabel, and C. Tribes, but the same name is continued to be used.
 By default, LTMADS is used.

-Note that OrthoMADS is deterministic, therefore using DirectSearch with OrthoMADS will always give the same result (assuming the objective function and constraints are also deterministic).
-LTMADS has a random element, and will therefore give different results every time it is run.
-For this reason, LTMADS may need several runs to achieve its best result.
+Both OrthoMADS and LTMADS are non-deterministic, and will therefore give different results every time they are run.
+For this reason, they may need several runs to achieve their best results.
 ## Custom Algorithms
 DirectSearch.jl is designed to make it simple to add custom search and poll stages.
 See [Adding a Search Step](@ref) and [Adding a Poll Step](@ref) for an overview of this.